-If you have received a notice in your utility bill about a rate or service change from your company, you can comment to the commission about that case.
+If you have received a notice from your utility company about a rate or service change, you can comment to the commission about that case.

-Your comment will be used in the formal case to the commission, as part of the testimony.
+Your comment will be used as part of the testimony in the formal case to the commission.
 You can choose to support or not support the request, or you may be undecided.
-Once submitted, your comment becomes part of the public record and becomes subject to public inspection under the Public Records Law - RCW 42.17.260.
+Once submitted, your comment becomes part of the public record and is subject to public inspection under the Public Records Law - RCW 42.17.260.

 To submit a comment: